jim-schilling/splurge-sql-generator/README.md

 ### Schema File Options

-You have two options for schema files:
+You have three options for schema files:

 **Option 1: Individual schema files** (default)
 - Create a `.schema` file with the same stem as each SQL file